New technologies are revolutionizing how manufacturers connect their workers, machines, and processes to collect data on the shop floor.

-Rather than concentrate data processing in a single location, decentralized systems like edge computing take advantage of the compute and storage capacity extant at nodes throughout the network.
+Rather than concentrate data processing in a single location, decentralized systems like edge computing take advantage of the computer and storage capacity extant at nodes throughout the network.
 This type of structure is “decentralized” because computing is done where there are available and sufficient resources.
 With decentralized systems, proximity is a leading determinant of where processing occurs.

 Relationship Between Edge and Cloud

 Even if the growth of edge means growth in decentralized computing, it’s important to note that this does not mean that edge will replace the cloud.